 “The unit has been well received from everyone involved, including my director.
-The full commissioning service was a real benefit to this project as limiting downtime was key and it was great to see Elta Group Building Services getting involved onsite.”
+The full commissioning service was a real benefit to this project as limiting downtime was key and it was great to see Elta Fans getting involved onsite.”

 Guy Hammer: “This project is an excellent example of how necessary and versatile good ventilation is.
 Schools often have issues with air flow and it is vital to ensure the correct airflow into a space in order for students to achieve optimum productivity.

 “This project went very smoothly and we are delighted to have been involved.
 Following the success of this project we are looking forward to working with Kestrel Mechanicals in the future.”

 The project was finished and commissioned in August 2016, with the film and theatre actor and director Simon Callow CBE officially opening the Performing Arts Caterham School’s new Centre for Performing Arts in October.